prettier/eslint-config-prettier/README.md

 There a few rules that eslint-config-prettier disables that actually can be enabled in some cases.

+- Some require certain options.
+The CLI helper tool validates this.
+- Some require special attention when writing code.
+The CLI helper tool warns you if any of those rules are enabled, but can’t tell if anything is problematic.

+For maximum ease of use, the special rules are disabled by default.
+If you want them, you need to explicitly specify them in your ESLint config.

 ### [curly]

+**This rule requires certain options.**

 If a block (for example after `if`, `else`, `for` or `while`) contains only one statement, JavaScript allows omitting the curly braces around that statement.